roboflow/neuralhash-collisions/README.md

 natural collisions found in the wild.

-Please follow the example format (add a folder in `collisions` named with the colliding hash and containing the example images with a README cataloging information about their provenance.
+Please follow the example format (add a folder in `collisions` named with the colliding hash and containing the example images with a README cataloging information about their provenance).
 Ideally provide evidence that these images existed prior to the public divulgence of the NeuralHash weights to prove that they are not artificial.